kulkarni-anish/DC_Google_File_System/README.md

 - gRPC

 ## Run
-- In one terminal, run `python chunk_server.py` to start chunk servers.
+- In one terminal, run `python chunk_server.py` to start chunk servers
 - In other terminal, run `python master_server.py` to start master server.
 - From the third terminal, run `python client.py <command> <file_path> <args>` to interact with file system.